kgosse412/8_week_sql_challenge/Case Study #4 - Data Bank/B_CustomerTransactions.md

   /* Assumes that each transaction is unique on it's own, meaning each customer_id, txn_date, txn_type, and txn_amount is different from all other values in the table. */ ,COUNT(*) AS deposit_count
-  /* Add up the transaction amounts. */ ,ROUND(AVG(ct.txn_amount), 2) AS avg_deposits
+  /* Average the transaction amounts. */
+  ,ROUND(AVG(ct.txn_amount), 2) AS avg_deposits

   FROM data_bank.customer_transactions AS ct

+  /* Only look at deposit transaction types. */
   WHERE
   ct.txn_type = 'deposit'